j1an5/workers-oauth-provider-forgbot/storage-schema.md

 ## Example Workflow

 1. A client is registered, creating a `client:{clientId}` entry with a hashed client secret.

-2. A user authorizes the client, creating a `grant:{userId}:{grantId}` entry (without a refresh token initially).
+2. A user authorizes the client, creating a `grant:{userId}:{grantId}` entry that includes:
-3. An authorization code is issued, a hash of the code is calculated, and a temporary `auth_code:{codeHash}` entry is created containing both the grant ID and user ID.
+   - The hashed authorization code in the `authCodeId` field
+   - A 10-minute TTL on the grant record

-4. The client exchanges the code for tokens:
+3. The client exchanges the authorization code for tokens:
-   - The code is hashed and looked up
+   - The code is validated by comparing its hash to the one stored in the grant
-   - After verification, the `auth_code:{codeHash}` entry is deleted
+   - The `authCodeId` is removed from the grant
-   - A new refresh token is generated and its hash is stored in the grant record
+   - A refresh token is generated and its hash is stored in the grant's `refreshTokenId` field
+   - The grant's TTL is removed, making it permanent
-   - A new access token is generated and its hash is stored as `token:{userId}:{grantId}:{accessTokenId}` with denormalized grant data
+   - A new access token is generated and stored as `token:{userId}:{grantId}:{accessTokenId}` with denormalized grant data
    - Both tokens are returned to the client

-5. When the client makes API requests with the access token:
+4. When the client makes API requests with the access token:
    - The system looks up the token directly using the structured key format
    - Grant information is already available in the token record, eliminating need for a separate lookup
    - The API handler is called with the grant props from the token record

-6. Access tokens expire automatically after their TTL.
+5. Access tokens expire automatically after their TTL.

-7. Refresh tokens do not expire and are stored directly in the grant; they remain valid until the grant is revoked.
+6. Refresh tokens do not expire and are stored directly in the grant; they remain valid until the grant is revoked.

-8. When a grant is revoked:
+7. When a grant is revoked:
    - All associated access tokens are found using the key prefix `token:{userId}:{grantId}:` and deleted
    - The grant record is deleted, which also effectively revokes the refresh token